65 years old

 How should she manage Social Security and healthcare?

 Both Jennifer and her deceased husband paid into Social Security.
 Jennifer doesn’t know if she should apply for a survivorship Social Security benefit or apply for Social Security based on her own earning’s history.
-Jennifer also feels overwhelmed by all the healthcare options and wants guidance.
+Jennifer is also lost when it comes to applying for Medicare and is overwhelmed by all the Medicare supplement options.
+She would like some guidance.

 What pension option should she choose?

-Jennifer has the option of taking her pension as a lump sum or in monthly payments but she isn’t sure which is right for her.
+Jennifer has the option of taking her pension as a lump sum or in monthly installments but she isn’t sure which is right for her.

 How should she invest?